 JOHN FREDERICK KNAPPENBERGER (1846-1920)

 John Frederick was first married in Germany on 24 August 1871 to Carolina Dorothea THEOBOLD.
 Carolina was born 19 April 1846 in Germany and died 16 December 1878 in Germany.
 With his first wife, he had two daughters who lived beyond infancy: Elizabeth Magdalena and Sophia "Nona" Magdalena.
-John Frederick then married Catharine Rose LEIS in Germany about 1878.
+John Frederick then married Catharine Rose LEIS in Germany on 11 December 1879.
 Catharine Rose was born 14 May 1852 in Wuerttemberg, Germany and died 31 January 1921 in Waldo, Marion County, Ohio.
 John Frederick arrived in the United States in 1881; Catharine Rose arrived in the United States in 1882.
-Catharine Rose and the two daughters from John Frederick's first marriage, Elizabeth and Nona, arrived on the ship "Rhynland" that arrived in New York on 1 June 1882.
-The immigration information for Catharine Knappenberger lists her as 30 years of age upon her arrival in the USA and her country of origin as Wurttemburg.
+Catharine Rose and the two daughters from John Frederick's first marriage, Elizabeth and Nona, arrived on the ship "Rhynland" in New York on 1 June 1882.
+The immigration information for Catharine Knappenberger lists her as 30 years of age upon her arrival in the United States and her country of origin as Wurttemburg.
 Both John Frederick and Catharine Rose received their citizenship in 1888.
 John and Catharine are buried in Prospect Cemetery in Waldo, Marion County, Ohio.
 Are you a member of this family?
-Please contact us firstname.lastname@example.org.
+Please contact us email@example.com.
 Thank you!
 For more information on this family including information about their children and grandchildren, please click on the name above.

 ELIZABETH ROSINE KNAPPENBERGER (1843-1921)

-1. Elizabeth Christiane Ruth known as "Lizzie" was born 15 May 1863 in Wuerttemberg, Germany and died 18 May 1935 in Westfield Township, Morrow County, Ohio.
+1. Elizabeth Christiane "Lizzie" Ruth was born 15 May 1863 in Wuerttemberg, Germany and died 18 May 1935 in Westfield Township, Morrow County, Ohio.
 She married John Fife LONG, son of John Fife Long and Madeline Hagerty, in 1890.
 John was born 21 February 1861 in Washington County, PA and died 6 March 1930 in Morrow County, Ohio.
 They are buried in Marion Cemetery, Marion County, Ohio.
 They had seven children.